AustinClemmer/bush/finalReport.md

-# <u>Bush- The Belly-Up Shell</u>
+# <u>Bush- The Belly Up Shell</u>

 # A project by Austin Clemmer- May 2, 2018

 ## Abstract

 The aim of this project was to create a shell that I would enjoy to use because of some key features I felt were lacking from the shell I'd previously been using for some time.
-The bush shell was going to be a simple take on a shell with a lot of the same features covered with the shell written in Systems II lab.
+Bush (the Belly Up SHell) was going to be a simple take on a shell with a lot of the same features covered with the shell written in Systems II lab.
 The shell must be able to read what the users keyed into the command line.
 Upon the pressing of the return key (Enter key), interpret the input to the point where it would either execute the correctly formatted command entered by the user, or return an error with a status message indicating to the user that something was not right, and give them a nod to the type of error encountered with an exit status number.
 The shell should also allow for in-line editing on the individual command line level, including the use of the backspace and delete keys to remove characters, and proper handling of the left and right arrow input keys to move a cursor around the line.
 Initially job control was going to mimic that of the previous shell written during the Systems II class, but being something that was barely used by me, it got tossed to the wayside during development.
 In the end the project turned out to be a very bare bones implementation of the shell, one without traditional job control (foregrounding/backgrounding), or IO redirection, but one that could be used to do everything necessary for a shell to do.

 Keywords: bush, belly up shell, shell, golang, go

 ## Table of Contents

-#### TODO: the TOC

-#### TODO: explanation of stdin/out/err
+1. [Abstract]{#abstract}

+2. [Introduction and Project overview]{#introduction-and-project-overview}

+   - [Shells]{#shells}
+   - [Terminals _then_]{#terminals-then}
+   - [Terminals _now_]{#terminals-now}
+   - [Designations]{#designations}
+   - [The Legacy Problem]{#the-legacy-problem}
+   - [The Belly Up SHell]{#the-belly-up-shell}

+3. [Design, Development, and Testing]{#design-development-and-testing}

+   - [Design]{#design}
+   - [Development]{#development}
+   - [Testing]{#testing}

+4. [Results]{#results}

+5. [Conclusions and Future Work]{#conclusions-and-future-work}

+6. [References]{#references}

 ## Introduction and Project overview